 IFB churches tend to focus on verse 19: Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost.
 The goal is to preach the gospel to the whole world.
 Calvinistic churches, on the other hand, tend to focus on verse 20: Teaching them to observe all things whatsoever I have commanded you.
 The goal is to teach followers of Christ his commandments.
 Rare is the church that fulfills both parts of the Great Commission.

 As I survey my years in the ministry, I have to say that my Calvinistic years were far more rewarding personally and intellectually.
 I enjoyed the hard work required for crafting good sermons.
 I enjoyed spending hours upon hours reading books and studying the Bible.
-As an IFB preacher, my life was consumed with the ministry, with winning souls, with building a growing church.
+When I was an IFB preacher, my life was consumed with the ministry, with winning souls, with building a growing church.
 As a Calvinist, I was content to be the resident intellectual; a man paid to study the Bible and read awesome books.
 I still cared about the souls of attendees and church members, but I no longer felt pressed to perform.
 Above all, as a Calvinist, I found that I had more time to spend with my wife and children.

 For you who are interested in the difference between Rice’s version of the tract What Must I Do to Be Saved? and Curtis Hutson’s: